sirclo-solution/slate/source/index.html.md

 ## Get Order

-**Description:** This endpoint used to get all orders in partner connexi.
+**Description:** This endpoint used to get all orders in partner system.

 ### HTTP Request